F5Networks/f5-aws-cloudformation/aws-troubleshooting.md

   - In a case of stack creation failures, disabling rollback allows you to preview events for each provisioned resource as well as preview cf-init.log; see [AWS Docs](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-init.html#cfn-init-Examples) for more details.
   - There are several common reasons for deployment failure:
     * Missing pre-request: see the "Prerequisites" section for a particular AWS CloudFormation Template.
 See [example](https://github.com/F5Networks/f5-aws-cloudformation/blob/master/supported/standalone/1nic/existing-stack/payg/README.md#prerequisites) for more details.
-    * Missing required parameters: see the "Template parameters" section for the complete list of template parameters required for a particular AWS CloudFormation Template; see [example](https://github.com/F5Networks/f5-aws-cloudformation/blob/master/supported/standalone/1nic/existing-stack/payg/README.md#user-content-installing-the-image-using-the-aws-launch-stack-button) for more details.
+    * Missing required parameters; see the "Template parameters" section for the complete list of template parameters required for a particular AWS CloudFormation Template; see [example](https://github.com/F5Networks/f5-aws-cloudformation/blob/master/supported/standalone/1nic/existing-stack/payg/README.md#user-content-installing-the-image-using-the-aws-launch-stack-button) for more details.
-    * Missing required resources/infastruture: existent stack templates require existent infastructure.
+    * Missing required resources/infastruture; existent stack templates require existent infastructure.
     * Lack of permissions for IAM user used for CloudFormation deployment.
-    * Template validation problem: use the [validate-template](https://docs.aws.amazon.com/cli/latest/reference/cloudformation/validate-template.html) to validate the template against AWS.
+    * Template validation problem; using the [validate-template](https://docs.aws.amazon.com/cli/latest/reference/cloudformation/validate-template.html) method allows you to validate the template against AWS.
   - AWS Docs provide additional details on possible resolutions of common AWS problems [AWS Docs Troubleshooing](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/troubleshooting.html#troubleshooting-errors).
   - If you recieve a deployment failure during BIG-IP onboarding, the BIG-IP service logs allow you to get insights into the problem:
     * /var/log/restnoded/restnoded.log - [AS3](https://clouddocs.f5.com/products/extensions/f5-appsvcs-extension/latest/userguide/about-as3.html) error log